aaronblanco/aaronblanco/README.md

 ### Hello there!

-I'm Aarón, student from the University of Almería and also Sys.Admin. 😎
+I'm Aarón, dev in C#, with an degree and also Sys.Admin. 😎